 If you already do yoga and become pregnant

 As yoga becomes more popular more women who get pregnant are already practising yoga, and the emphasis is changing.
 Many women feel strong enough to, after the first trimester, continue their yoga practice at roughly the same level as before.
 If the pregnancy progresses well and no red flags are up, there is no reason why they shouldn’t.
 In my second and third pregnancies, I practised inversions and arm balances until the middle/end of my second trimester.
 Backbends felt fabulous as I was having back aches from the growing weight of my belly.
 Twisting opened my lungs, so I had more space to breathe.
-I loved feeling and cultivating my own strength and being in my body and loving my changing shape, while staying in shape.
+I loved feeling and cultivating my own strength.

 If you are an experienced yoga student and your pregnancy is going well after your first trimester you may be able to follow many general yoga classes with some adaptations.
 Listen to your body and back off when it tells you to.

-- View all of our pregnancy yoga classes.
+- EkhartYoga members – see all our pregnancy yoga classes.

 1. Use props and give your baby space

 Modify your poses and use props to accommodate your changing shape.
-Place your hands on blocks in lunges, use bolsters under your thighs for Cobras, blankets under your knees in lunges and generally be generous in giving yourself some more space and support.
+Place your hands on blocks and blankets under your knees in lunges.
+Use bolsters under your thighs for Cobras and generally be generous in giving yourself some more space and support.

 2. Protect the Vena Cava